micooz/react-markdown-typewriter/README.md

 # React Markdown Typewriter

-This library provides a new component, `MarkdownTypewriter`, that combines the Markdown component of [react-markdown](https://www.npmjs.com/package/react-markdown) with the animation of typewriter.
+This library provides 2 new component, `MarkdownTypewriter` and `MarkdownTypewriterAsync`, that combines the Markdown component of [react-markdown](https://www.npmjs.com/package/react-markdown) with the animation of typewriter.
 The animation was created entirely with [motion](https://www.npmjs.com/package/motion).

 Live demo: <https://codesandbox.io/p/sandbox/react-markdown-typewriter-rgjf6t>